shobrook/syntaxis/README.md

 #### `if`/`else` blocks

 We assume the bodies of `if` blocks execute, and that `elif`/`else` blocks do not execute.
-That is, changes to the namespace made in the first `if` block in a series of `if`s, `elif`s, and/or `else`s are the only changes assumed to persist.
+That is, changes to the namespace made in the first `if` block in a series of `if`s, `elif`s, and/or `else`s are the only changes assumed to persist into the parent context.
 For example, consider this code and the d-tree saplings produces:

 ```python
 import module